Chart Color Schemes

 Cornubia - Carbrook performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's educational profile is notable with university qualification rates at 24.0% of residents aged 15+, surpassing the SA4 region average of 16.2%.
-Bachelor degrees are most prevalent at 17.2%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.7%).
-Vocational credentials are also prominent, with 39.4% of residents aged 15+ holding such qualifications - advanced diplomas at 12.2% and certificates at 27.2%.
+The area's educational profile is notable regionally, with university qualification rates at 24.0% among residents aged 15+, surpassing the SA4 region average of 16.2%.
+Bachelor degrees are the most prevalent, held by 17.2%, followed by postgraduate qualifications (4.1%) and graduate diplomas (2.7%).
+Vocational credentials are also prominent, with 39.4% of residents aged 15+ holding them – advanced diplomas at 12.2% and certificates at 27.2%.

 Frequently Asked Questions - Education